The guides: the jewels in our crown - they're true specialists with a passion for the city!

 Restaurant Recommendation:Any of the cities numerous Lebanese Restaurants

 About me:I am originally from Merseyside, after studying History at the University of Liverpool, I went on to do a Masters degree in Gender History at the University of Edinburgh.
 After finishing studying I stayed in Edinburgh for three years working in a specialist ladies shoe and boot shop and am still able to measure a ladies calf on sight from up to ten paces away!
 I then went on to work in a Royal Scottish Palace.
 After a trip over to Berlin I was smitten with this vibrant and unique capital city and decided to leave the U.K and make a break for it over here and have never regretted it, even when faced with nightmare inducing German bureaucracy.
 Working as a guide in Berlin has given me the opportunity to explore my passion for History and communicate it with people from all over the world.
+I offer the Discover Berlin, Hitler's Germany, Sachsenhausen Concentration Camp Memorial, and East Berlin tours both publicly and privately.
+Get in touch with the Original Berlin Walks office team if you want to book a private tour.

 Restaurant Recommendation:One of Berlin’s many great burger places, Rebel Room in Wedding, U-Bahn, Seestr.
 Schiller Burger Friedrichshain, S-bahn Ostkreuz.